jhammer3018/Husker-Analytics/README.md

 # Husker-Analytics
 Machine learning for Nebraska football

-This page is meant to merge passions, Nebraska football, statistics, and machine learning.
+This page is meant to merge passions: Nebraska football, statistics, and machine learning.
 This page is not affiliated with the University of Nebraska.

-Obligatory,
+Obligatory:
 ### Go Big Red!

 ## Deep Learning/Neural Networks
-A neural network consists of layers that progress from input to an output.
+A neural network consists of layers that progress from input to output.
 Between the input and output layers are hidden layers.
-Each layer contains a number of nodes.
+Each layer contains a number of neurons.

 #### Opponent Predictions